AIM (software): Chat robots

 AOL and various other companies supplied robots (bots) on AIM that could receive messages and send a response based on the bot's purpose.
 For example, bots could help with studying, like StudyBuddy.
 Some were made to relate to children and teenagers, like Spleak.

 Others gave advice.
 The more useful chat bots had features like the ability to play games, get sport scores, weather forecasts or financial stock information.
 Users were able to talk to automated chat bots that could respond to natural human language.
 They were primarily put into place as a marketing strategy and for unique advertising options.
 It was used by advertisers to market products or build better consumer relations.

 Before the inclusions of such bots, the other bots DoorManBot and AIMOffline provided features that were provided by AOL for those who needed it.
 ZolaOnAOL and ZoeOnAOL were short-lived bots that ultimately retired their features in favor of SmarterChild.

 URI scheme

-AOL Instant Messenger's installation process automatically installed an extra URI scheme ("protocol") handler into some Web browsers, so URIs beginning "aim:" could open a new AIM window with specified parameters.
+AOL Instant Messenger's installation process automatically installed an extra URI scheme ("protocol") handler into some Web browsers, so URIs beginning with aim: could open a new AIM window with specified parameters.
 This was similar in function to the mailto: URI scheme, which created a new e-mail message using the system's default mail program.
 For instance, a webpage might have included a link like the following in its HTML source to open a window for sending a message to the AIM user notarealuser: